 - Notion Academy

-- It may take some time to learn how to use the tool at its best
+- It may take some time to learn how to use the planner app at its best

 - It can be slow sometimes

-- If used for complex projects, it may be a bit clunky
+- If used to manage projects with higher complexity, it may be a bit clunky

 - Free Basic plan

-Planner Pro is a daily organizer that syncs with Google Calendar, tasks, and notes.
-The software adapts to any kind of user’s needs: from more organized to creative people.
+Planner Pro is a daily planner app that syncs with Google Calendar, tasks, and notes.
+The software adapts to any kind of user needs:

-We picked Planner Pro as the best app for iPad because of its powerful sketching and note-taking functionality.
+We picked Planner Pro as one of the best daily planner apps for iPads due to its powerful sketching and note-taking functionality.
+Let’s see how its key features rank, and how it integrates into your day-to-day work.

 - Planner Pro syncs with Google Calendar